 - 1 1x 4oz/400g tin coconut milk

 - Dash pepper

-- Heat the oil in a large frying pan, add the chopped onion and cook on a medium heat until the onions are soft.
+Heat the oil in a large frying pan, add the chopped onion and cook on medium heat until the onions are soft.

-Fresh is best.
-Always use the freshest of ingredients as this is a quick-cook curry so an over ripe cauliflower will not work.
+- Fresh ingredients are best.
+Because this is a quick-cook curry, an overripe cauliflower will not work.

-The freshness always extends to the spices as well; it is the habit of many to keep jars in the cupboard for years on end and expect them to be good; they aren't.
-Clear them out regularly.
+- Freshness extends to the spices as well; it is the habit of many to keep spice jars in the cupboard for years on end and expect them to be good; they aren't.
+Clear them out on a regular basis.